plone/guillotina/docs/source/installation/production.md

 ## Nginx front

-Its so common to add the api with a nginx with a proxy_pass in front so there is the option define which is going to be the url for the generated urls inside the api:
+Its so common to add the api with a Nginx with a `proxy_pass` in front so there is the option define which is going to be the url for the generated urls inside the api:

 Adding the header: